On this page:

 Important: When developing a rubric for program assessment, enlist the help of colleagues.
 Rubrics promote shared expectations and consistent grading practices which benefit faculty members and students in the program.

-Rubrics are in our Rubric Bank and more are available at the Assessment Office (hard copy).
+Rubrics are on our Rubric Bank page and in our Rubric Repository (Graduate Degree Programs).
+More are available at the Assessment and Curriculum Support Center in Crawford Hall (hard copy).

 These open as Word documents and are examples from outside UH.